thomasgassmann/eth-cheatsheets/visual-computing/main.typ

 - algebraic surfaces, constructive solid geometry, level set methods, blobby surfaces, fractals Need to store textures as bitmaps, hence param. complex surfaces.

-*Manifolds*: surface homeomorphic to disk, closed manifolds divids space into two., in manifold mesh there are at most two faces sharing an edge
+*Manifolds*: surface homeomorphic to disk, closed manifolds divids space into two., in manifold mesh there are at most two faces sharing an edge and each vertex has a 1-connected ring of faces around it (or 1-connected half-ring (i.e. boundary)).

 *Mesh data structures*: Locations, how vertices are connected, attributes such as normals, color etc. Must support rendering, geometry queries, modifications.
 E.g. *Triangle list* (list of 3 points, redundant, e.g. STL) or *Indexed Face set* (array of vertices + list of indices, e.g. OBJ, OFF, WRL, costly queries, modifications).